DC Robbery Lawyer

 Before prosecutors can take a person to trial on a robbery charge, prosecutors first need to obtain an indictment from a grand jury.
 An indictment means that a grand jury concludes there is probable cause to believe that a person committed a robbery after hearing evidence presented to them by the government.

 Grand jury indictments are closed secret proceedings that do not involve judges or defense attorneys.
-They involve prosecutors presenting evidence and testimony to a group of Washington, DC residents who see the evidence, deliberate, and decide whether there is probable cause to move forward and take the case to trial.
-If the grand jury finds probable cause, they can issue an indictment which is the official charging document for a person to be tried for robbery.
+They involve prosecutors presenting evidence and testimony to a group of Washington, DC, residents who see the evidence, deliberate, and decide whether there is probable cause to move forward and take the case to trial.
+If the grand jury finds probable cause, they can issue an indictment, which is the official charging document for a person to be tried for robbery.

-Representation From A DC Robbery Lawyer
+Seek Representation From A DC Robbery Attorney

-When someone is charged with robbery, from a defense lawyer’s perspective some very important information to obtain would include where the individual was, what they were doing, and who they were with at the time of the alleged crime.
+When someone is charged with robbery, from a defense lawyer’s perspective, some very important information to obtain would include where the individual was, what they were doing, and who they were with at the time of the alleged crime.
 Any evidence to suggest or indicate that an individual was at any other location at the time the crime occurred will be very strong evidence in their favor.

-If an individual was with anybody at the time of the alleged crime, their contact information will be helpful if they can provide information which would contradict the belief that that individual was involved in the robbery.
+If an individual was with anybody at the time of the alleged crime, their contact information will be helpful if they can provide information that would contradict the belief that that individual was involved in the robbery.

 With respect to potential defenses, a lawyer will always consider the witnesses for the government to determine if there are any credible arguments that can be made.
 The defense lawyer would also investigate whether there may be any additional witnesses who can challenge the testimony of government witnesses.